Our aim at Crawford is to make every child a reader.

 We ensure that all children love reading by taking the time to know them as people and as readers.
 By marrying their interests with their reading level, we are able to select the best book for them and we know that it only takes one book to hook a child into becoming a reader.
 Our joint mission is to ensure every child finds that book.

 Our children’s reading journey begins in EYFS, as their knowledge of phonics and letter sounds begins to emerge.
 Their enjoyment of texts is at the heart of the curriculum.
 They begin their love of reading through a wide variety of books, that have been carefully selected to engage and inspire them.

-From Year 2 upwards, children continue to develop increased reading fluency as they progress through the book bands and into our ‘free choice’ selections.
-At this stage, children are also allowed to use books from home.
+From Year 2 upwards, children continue to develop increased reading fluency as they progress through the book bands and into our ‘free choice’ selections in Upper KS2.
 Engagement in home reading, as children become more independent readers, is encouraged through a number of Class Reading Reward Systems.

 In addition to this, these children participate in whole class reading sessions four times a week following the ‘Reading Explorers’ scheme.
 These sessions ‘unpick’ a short text by giving each day a particular focus.
 Daily focusses investigate the acquisition of new vocabulary, the skill of information retrieval (by selecting key words in the question and skimming the text for these then scanning around to check if the answer is there) and the art of deductive reasoning and using inference skills ( by following the APE format- Answer, Prove and Explain ).
 Each week culminates in an independent task, which allows children to practise and apply these focussed skills.

 Every class has a class novel, which is read by the teacher, to help foster a love for reading and also to model the skills of intonation and tone through effective reading aloud.
 Through book talk, pupils and teachers are able to go on an exciting journey together, developing important active reading strategies (questioning, predicting and constructing images) along the way.